How does Coronavirus/covid-19 affect you?

 On the website for Region Hovedstaden, there’s an online test that answers questions regarding transmission and illness.
 Only use 1-1-2 and 1813 in case you are acutely ill, so that people with serious illnesses can get through on the phone.

 Universities in Denmark closed on the 13th March, and schools and day care centers closed the following Monday, the 16th March.
-Both schools, daycares and universities are expected to remain closed for the two following weeks.
 Children whose parents perform vital functions in the public sector, children whose parents have not been sent home from work, or children with special needs are exempt from the closure.
 Education should move online but otherwise continue as normal.

 Swedish government authorities